luna/luna-book/visualizations.md

     def toJSON:
         JSON.empty . insert "data" self.getData . insert "type" self.getType
 ```
-As you can see I don't have to define `toJSON` method for `List Int` separately.
-It is predefined in a `List` class in Luna.Base.
 Plot will be a simple list of `DataSeries`, so the class for final type to plot with `toJSON` method is:
 ```
 class Plot: